Habitat for humanity-LBPC has a new ReStore located at 1011 Shooting Park Road (behind Walgreens) in Peru

-Habitat for Humanity LBPC is delighted to announce that the Jim and Lenka Coyne family of five has consented to partner with us in a like-new rehabbed home on Shabbona St. in Streator.
-James, Kuba, Lenka, Kelly & Jim are shown (right from left to right) on the front porch of their soon to be completed home.
+Habitat for Humanity-LBPC is continuing our ongoing partnership with the James and Lenka Coyne family in their like-new rehabbed home on Shabbona St. in Streator.
+James, Kuba, Lenka, Kelly & Jim are shown (from left to right) on the front porch of their newly completed home.

-This solidly built three bedroom home has new electrical, window, heating and air coditioning systems.
-The kichen has new cabinets and the bathroom is also new.
+This solidly built three bedroom home has new electrical, window, heating and air conditioning systems.
+The kitchen has new cabinets and the bathroom is also new.
 New siding and roofing has been installed.
 Hardwood floors are being refinished to like-new conditions.
 New appliances are being provided to the Coyne family.

-Habitat would like to thank the volunteers and contributing individuals, families and organizations who have made this fourteeth house a success.
-Our cotributing organizations can be found on our Sponsors page.
+Habitat would like to thank the volunteers and contributing individuals, families and organizations who have made this 14th house a success.
+Our contributing organizations can be found on our Sponsors page.

 The Diaz family is shown (left) in front of their home with two year old Reece being held by Mom.